DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/interact-with-the-page.md

 ### Scroll an Element into View

-Since TestCafe scrolls to reach items that are on the page but not on-screen, there is usually no need to manually scroll the page.
+When TestCafe interacts with an off-screen DOM element, it scrolls that element into view.
+There is usually no need to use the `scroll` action.

-You can use any action (for example, [hover](#hover)) to scroll towards the desired part of the page.
+Interact with a page element (for example, [hover](#hover)) to scroll it into view.

-If you specifically need to scroll the page without any action, use one of the following methods:
+To scroll the page without interacting with an element, use one of the following methods:

 * [t.scroll](../../reference/test-api/testcontroller/scroll.md)
 * [t.scrollBy](../../reference/test-api/testcontroller/scrollby.md)